aaronspence31/FinSight/README.md

 - **Format and Type Conversions**: Cleans up dates and numeric fields for consistent analytics.
 - **Partitioning**: Automatically groups data by year and month for faster queries.
 - **Optimized Storage**: Converts CSV files into compressed Parquet files.
 - **Automatic Schema Updates**: Keeps Glue Data Catalog updated effortlessly.
+We should not have any issues when querying as long as the data types for all columns remain consistent.
+Columns can be added or removed between schema updates.

 ### Load